 DO NOT include the actual recruitment material or wording in this protocol.

-[Type protocol text here]
+We will identify participants via organizational listservs.

 Recruitment process

 Describe how potential subjects first learn about this research opportunity or indicate ‘not applicable’ if subjects will not be prospectively recruited to participate in the research.
 Subject recruitment can involve various methods (e.g., approaching potential subjects in person, contacting potential subjects via email, letters, telephone, ResearchMatch, or advertising to a general public via flyers, websites, StudyFinder, newspaper, television, and radio etc.).
 DO NOT include the actual recruitment material or wording in this protocol.